 Experiential Learning Component (7 credits)

-Internship, Field Research, or Service Learning Project (can be completed in any department)
+7 credits of Internship, Field Research, Coop, Service Learning Project, or Unclass (can be completed in any department)

 [For Official Use Only: A&S 14-11091, 14-11094, 14-12038, 14-12063; A&S 16-18263]

 Thinking About Conflict Transformation and Social Entrepreneurship

 The Center for Conflict Management Faculty Advisory Council has spent a considerable amount of time deliberating about the meaning and importance of social entrepreneurship, resulting in agreement on two core principles for our program.

 (1) We share one conceptualization of social entrepreneurship and (2) We will build a shared discourse on this topic through adopting the Oxford University Press text listed and discussed below in our new Social Entrepreneurship course.

 What Do We Mean by Social Entrepreneurship?

-Innovative, holistic, mindful, research-based activity designed to address a social problem in a sustainable manner.
+Innovative, holistic, mindful, research-based DOING designed to address a social problem in a sustainable manner.
 It is DOING with purpose, engaging thoughtfully & experientially.